CaskAle/iot-workshop/README.md

     data limit that is imposed on a free IoT service.
 This is also a consideration for your clients as the IoT service does have a charge that is based upon data transmission.
-To deal with this, add and connect two **delay** nodes to the output of the switch node.
-One for the environment topic and one for the motion topic.
+To deal with this, add and connect **delay** nodes to the environment and motion outputs of the switch node.

 2. For each delay node, open the settings and set the action to **Limit rate to.**